AMD's Next-Gen Zen 3 Desktop CPUs Spotted With 4.9 GHz Boost Clock

 It's been quite some time since AMD released a CPU that can hit a 5 GHz clock speed.
 But that may change soon.
-A new report claims that Zen 3 (codename Vermeer) is will bring another 5-GHz AMD desktop CPU to the market.
+A new report claims that Zen 3 (codename Vermeer) could bring another 5-GHz AMD desktop CPU to the market.

 We still don't know how AMD will market its forthcoming Zen 3 offerings.
 The chipmaker currently use the Ryzen 3000-series (Matisse) for its mainstream chips and the Ryzen 4000-series (Renoir) for APUs.
 Of course, this all lends confusion for the uninitiated.
 If AMD decides to unify both naming schemes, then the Ryzen 9 3950X's successor should be the Ryzen 9 4950X.
 But if AMD looks to avoid confusion with its APU lineup, a Ryzen 9 5950X is also possible.

 Regardless of the nomenclature, Zen 3 will leverage TSMC's 7nm FinFET manufacturing process.
-Although the processors are on a new microarchitecture, they'' slide into the existing AM4 CPU socket, so don't throw away your motherboard just yet.
+Although the processors are on a new microarchitecture, they slide into the existing AM4 CPU socket, so don't throw away your motherboard just yet.
 AMD has publicly confirmed that Zen 3-based processors will work seamlessly on B450, X470, B550 and X570 motherboards; although, certain compromises are made on the older 400-series motherboards.

 Rick Bergman, Executive Vice president of Computing and Graphics at AMD, stated a little over two weeks ago that Zen 3 is marching on schedule for a 2020 release.
 It seems the chipmaker is preparing something big for the consumer market, and we expect Zen 3 to make an even bigger splash than Zen 2.